 Know your bonsai tree species

 Bonsai is not a kind of tree.
 It is not a species.
 Bonsai is a technique which is applied to a tree.
 It is a combination of artistic design and horticulture.
-There are around 10000 species of tree in the world.
+There are around 10,000 species of trees in the world.
 Some are evergreen, some are deciduous.
 Some come from tropical parts of the world, so cold, frosty weather would certainly kill them.
 If you want to grow these, you are going to need to protect them in British winters.
 A greenhouse, conservatory or sunny porch are all options for doing this.
-With others you may be able to bring them into the house or keep them in a garage or shed.
-Some trees from temperate locations and are very frost hardy.
+With others, you may be able to bring them into the house or keep them in a garage or shed.
+Some trees are from temperate locations and are very frost-hardy.
 Knowing which trees you have (or want) will help you to get the location right.

 Finding the bonsai trees that you want

 A good, specialist bonsai tree nursery should have access to a range of common and unusual bonsai trees.
 Seek out places with knowledgeable people who are interested in helping you.
 Regular garden centres, DIY stores and supermarkets sometimes have a few trees however they do not have the knowledge to care for them and the trees may have been neglected before you buy them.

 If you are interested in starting a bonsai collection, it is absolutely possible to create your own.
 Garden centres and plant nurseries sometimes have a number of plants which can be styled into bonsai.
 It’s also a great idea to buy some young trees and plant them into a growing bed in your garden.
 Do this during the dormant season (late autumn to early spring) and grow them on for a couple of years.
 Growers call them transplants or whips, and they are for sale online if you search.

 A number of bonsai seed kits are available online.
 Please note that there is no such thing as bonsai seeds.
 They are simply tree seeds, so be wary of being over-charged for inexpensive tree seeds in fancy packaging.